• Skip to primary navigation

 Leave little skin on the raw banana as it adds taste to the dish.

-If you do not have raw mango, add 2 tbsp of yogurt to the dish once removed from flame.
-You can also add 2 tbsp of tamarind water also to obtain the little sourness the dish require.
+If you do not have raw mango, add 2 tablespoon of yogurt to the dish once removed from flame.
+You can also add 2 tablespoon of tamarind water also to obtain the little sourness the dish require.

 ‘Written for the A-Z challenge 2015’